 The old man was confused and asked the imam which hymn it was.
 The imam's response was something like a spice kita, which the old man must have misunderstood.

-while reading a book, some people underline the parts they consider important or like, you know, the person reading the bhagavad gita draws almost three-quarters of the book and is maniac of taking notes in the margins or jamming pages. my humble favorite quote is: “there is neither this world nor the world beyond nor happiness for the one who doubts.” the meaning is clear; for those who doubt, there is no happiness neither in this world nor in the next world.
+When someone reads a book, they might underline the parts they think are important or like.
+For example, when someone reads the Bhagavad Gita, they might draw almost three-quarters of the book and take lots of notes in the margins or jam pages together.
+My favorite quote is: "There is neither this world nor the world beyond nor happiness for the one who doubts."
+This means that for those who doubt, there is no happiness in either this world or the next.

 The song of the rabbi is a mysterious and complicated song that is hard to understand.